If you’re heading to Jasper National Park and want to see what the fuss is really all about then make sure you do some day hikes in Jasper.

 Sulphur Skyline Trail

-This is one trail I really wanted to do but ended up accidentally doing the Source of the Springs trail instead and then heading to the hot springs early…next time!
+This is one trail I really wanted to do but ended up accidentally doing the Source of the Springs trail instead and then heading to the hot springs early…next time for sure since I’ve heard it’s up there as being the best hike in Jasper.

 It’s supposed to be a beautiful (but fairly busy) day hike in Jasper.

-Again, this one is arguably more of a walk than a hike but it’s nice whatever you count it as!
+Again, this one is arguably more of a walk than a hike but it’s nice whatever you count it as is one of the best Jasper day hikes for the whole family.

 This trail takes you past all six bridges in Maligne Canyon.
 The first 3 have some of the better views where the water is more powerful and the canyon narrower and deeper but you’ll still be impressed with those further down too.